Power Integrations (NASDAQ:POWI) PT Raised to $90.00 at Cowen

-Power Integrations (NASDAQ:POWI) had its price target boosted by Cowen from $72.00 to $90.00 in a research report issued on Monday, Briefing.com reports.
-The firm presently has an “outperform” rating on the semiconductor company’s stock.
-Cowen’s price objective would indicate a potential upside of 13.15% from the company’s previous close.
+Power Integrations (NASDAQ:POWI) had its price target hoisted by Cowen from $72.00 to $90.00 in a report released on Monday, AR Network reports.
+Cowen currently has an outperform rating on the semiconductor company’s stock.

-Other equities research analysts have also recently issued reports about the stock.
-BidaskClub raised shares of Power Integrations from a “buy” rating to a “strong-buy” rating in a research report on Tuesday, December 8th.
-Piper Sandler initiated coverage on shares of Power Integrations in a research report on Monday, October 12th.
-They issued an “overweight” rating for the company.
-Deutsche Bank Aktiengesellschaft boosted their price target on shares of Power Integrations from $65.00 to $70.00 and gave the company a “hold” rating in a research report on Thursday, December 17th.
-Finally, Zacks Investment Research raised shares of Power Integrations from a “hold” rating to a “buy” rating and set a $68.00 price target for the company in a research report on Tuesday, October 20th.
-Two equities research analysts have rated the stock with a hold rating, five have given a buy rating and one has issued a strong buy rating to the stock.
-The stock has a consensus rating of “Buy” and a consensus price target of $79.83.
+Other research analysts also recently issued reports about the stock.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of Power Integrations from $65.00 to $70.00 and gave the company a hold rating in a report on Thursday, December 17th.
+Piper Sandler began coverage on shares of Power Integrations in a report on Monday, October 12th.
+They issued an overweight rating for the company.
+BidaskClub raised shares of Power Integrations from a buy rating to a strong-buy rating in a report on Tuesday, December 8th.
+Finally, Zacks Investment Research raised shares of Power Integrations from a hold rating to a buy rating and set a $68.00 price objective for the company in a report on Tuesday, October 20th.
+Two analysts have rated the stock with a hold rating, five have assigned a buy rating and one has assigned a strong buy rating to the stock.
+Power Integrations has a consensus rating of Buy and an average target price of $79.83.

+The business also recently disclosed a quarterly dividend, which was paid on Thursday, December 31st.
+Stockholders of record on Monday, November 30th were issued a dividend of $0.11 per share.
+This represents a $0.44 dividend on an annualized basis and a dividend yield of 0.54%.
+The ex-dividend date of this dividend was Friday, November 27th.
+Power Integrations’s dividend payout ratio is currently 49.44%.

-In other news, Director Nicholas Brathwaite sold 16,000 shares of the company’s stock in a transaction dated Tuesday, December 1st.
-The shares were sold at an average price of $72.71, for a total value of $1,163,360.00.
-Following the completion of the sale, the director now directly owns 67,726 shares of the company’s stock, valued at $4,924,357.46.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Balu Balakrishnan sold 9,314 shares of the company’s stock in a transaction dated Friday, October 9th.
-The shares were sold at an average price of $60.44, for a total transaction of $562,938.16.
+In related news, Director Steven Sharp sold 28,340 shares of Power Integrations stock in a transaction on Tuesday, November 24th.
+The shares were sold at an average price of $70.49, for a total value of $1,997,686.60.
+Following the transaction, the director now owns 16,973 shares in the company, valued at approximately $1,196,426.77.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CEO Balu Balakrishnan sold 50,000 shares of Power Integrations stock in a transaction on Thursday, November 5th.
+The stock was sold at an average price of $65.26, for a total transaction of $3,263,000.00.
 The disclosure for this sale can be found here.
-Insiders sold 107,930 shares of company stock valued at $7,279,447 over the last ninety days.
-Corporate insiders own 2.10% of the company’s stock.
+Insiders have sold a total of 107,930 shares of company stock valued at $7,279,447 over the last ninety days.
+2.10% of the stock is currently owned by insiders.

-Several institutional investors have recently modified their holdings of POWI.
-Captrust Financial Advisors acquired a new position in shares of Power Integrations during the second quarter worth about $37,000.
-USA Financial Portformulas Corp acquired a new position in shares of Power Integrations during the third quarter worth about $37,000.
-Cornerstone Advisors Inc. increased its stake in shares of Power Integrations by 100.0% during the third quarter.
-Cornerstone Advisors Inc. now owns 714 shares of the semiconductor company’s stock worth $40,000 after acquiring an additional 357 shares during the period.
-First Horizon Advisors Inc. increased its stake in shares of Power Integrations by 43.9% during the third quarter.
-First Horizon Advisors Inc. now owns 915 shares of the semiconductor company’s stock worth $50,000 after acquiring an additional 279 shares during the period.
-Finally, Huntington National Bank increased its stake in shares of Power Integrations by 100.0% during the third quarter.
-Huntington National Bank now owns 1,268 shares of the semiconductor company’s stock worth $70,000 after acquiring an additional 634 shares during the period.
-Institutional investors and hedge funds own 49.03% of the company’s stock.
+A number of large investors have recently modified their holdings of POWI.
+Captrust Financial Advisors purchased a new position in Power Integrations in the 2nd quarter worth $37,000.
+USA Financial Portformulas Corp purchased a new position in Power Integrations in the 3rd quarter worth $37,000.
+Cornerstone Advisors Inc. raised its position in Power Integrations by 100.0% in the 3rd quarter.
+Cornerstone Advisors Inc. now owns 714 shares of the semiconductor company’s stock worth $40,000 after purchasing an additional 357 shares during the period.
+First Horizon Advisors Inc. increased its position in shares of Power Integrations by 43.9% in the third quarter.
+First Horizon Advisors Inc. now owns 915 shares of the semiconductor company’s stock valued at $50,000 after acquiring an additional 279 shares during the period.
+Finally, Huntington National Bank increased its position in shares of Power Integrations by 100.0% in the third quarter.
+Huntington National Bank now owns 1,268 shares of the semiconductor company’s stock valued at $70,000 after acquiring an additional 634 shares during the period.
+Institutional investors own 49.03% of the company’s stock.

 Power Integrations Company Profile